drivendataorg/cookiecutter-data-science/docs/docs/precommit.md

 ![Pre-commit Example](./pre-commit_example.png)

 Every time you change the config file, you will have to reinstall.
 Without installing, you can also test a new configuration with: `pre-commit run --all-files`

+Fun fact: `pre-commit autoupdate` will use the newest found versions of the precommits and insert a version if none was provided.

 ## Hooks